jprybylski/xpose.xtras/README.md

 <!-- badges: end -->

-The goal of xpose.xtras is to add some at-present missing functionality (to-be-deprecated as they are added to xpose), or functions unlikely to be added to the base xpose package.
+The goal of xpose.xtras is to add some at-present missing functionality (to-be-deprecated if they are added to xpose), or functions unlikely to be added to the base xpose package.

 # Todo

+Partially completed items have ~~strikethough~~ to “hide” the finished part.

 - [x] Extend xpose_data class or add a new class with additional structures.
-  - [ ] Add support for defining catcov, dvid, occ and dv levels
+  - [x] Add support for defining catcov, dvid, occ and dv levels
+    - [ ] Add related plots
-  - [ ] Add support for categorical dv (and corresponding diagnostics)
+  - [ ] Add ~~support for categorical dv~~ (and corresponding diagnostics) (catdv added, no support yet)
 - [x] Add new class for set of xpdb objects
   - [ ] Read from directory
   - [ ] diff() method